ehrrsn7/procedural-programming/cpp/Procedural Programming/ProceduralProgramming Unit 1/output.md

 Please verify your solution against: testBed cs124/assign12 assignment12.cpp
 Don't forget to submit your assignment with the name "Assignment 12" in the header.
-Please see page 41 for a bint.
+Please see page 41 for a hint.

 # Unit 1.
 Simple Programs